 If you believe that your school-age child may be in need of special education services and related programs designed to assess the needs of the child and his/her eligibility are available to you at no cost upon your request.
-You may request a screening and evaluation at any time, however each request will be reviewed by the Charter School for appropriateness.
-Requests for evaluation and screening should be made to the CEO of MRCS or the Student Services Office, 2910 Sterrettania Rd, Erie PA 16506, at 833-7771.
+You may request a screening and evaluation at any time.
+Requests for evaluation and screening should be made to the Principal and/or School Psychologist via Services Office, 2549 W. 8th Street, Erie PA 16505, at 833-7771.
 Parents of children ages 3 to school age, with requests for early intervention programs/services may request screening and evaluation by contacting the Early Intervention off of their home school district.
 Details regarding time and location of screening and evaluation activities conducted by MRCS for school children are available from these sources.